Characters from the video game series S.T.A.L.K.E.R.:

 - Skippable Boss: Their leader Charon and the Monolith headquarters in Pripyat can be completely ignored in Shadow of Chernobyl, as they are not directly in your path to the CNPP and have no key items or major loot you'd need to collect.
 There are a couple of random rare artifacts in the Monolith alter room just above Charon's office, but at this late stage in the game they're not really of high interest.

 - Strong and Skilled: They have both high-end weapons and armor and large numbers, while most other factions are limited to one or the other.
 The Military's Elite Mooks may outgun them, but otherwise they're on par with Duty or Freedom while having much more soldiers.

-- We Have Reserves: They are easily the largest faction in the zone and they make full use of this numbers advantage in battles.
-They have no qualms about sending 20 men assault groups to suicide missions on regular basis against the Freedom's barrier in Shadow of Chernobyl.
+- We Have Reserves: They are easily the largest faction in the Zone and they make full use of this advantage in battles.
+They have no qualms about sending 20-men assault groups to suicide missions on a regular basis against Freedom's barrier in Shadow of Chernobyl.